 Category 30175 – Category 3 – Therapeutic Procedures

-b) have a diastasis of at least 3cm measured by diagnostic imaging; and
+(i) has a diastasis of at least 3cm measured by diagnostic imaging prior to this service; and

-c) have documented symptoms of at least moderate severity of pain or discomfort at the site of the diastasis in the abdominal wall during functional use and/or low back pain or urinary symptoms likely due to rectus diastasis; and
+(ii) has symptoms of at least moderate severity of pain or discomfort at the site of the diastasis in the abdominal wall during functional use and/or low back pain or urinary symptoms likely due to rectus diastasis that have been documented in the patient’s records by the practitioner providing this service; and

-d) have failed to respond to non-surgical conservative treatment including physiotherapy
+(iii) has failed to respond to non-surgical conservative treatment including physiotherapy; and

 Applicable once per lifetime